fafner8/Manabi/README.md

 Note: the deck is not affiliated with any other project or resource called Manabi.

+**Note for Kaishi 1.5K users**: the latest update includes a special tag `Kaishi_word` which allows to suspend in bulk all the words that are also included in Kaishi (for more details go to [how to use the deck]( https://github.com/fafner8/Manabi#how-to-use-this-deck))

 # Manabi 2.7k highlights

 Manabi is a new Japanese i+1 core Anki deck, which aims to expand and improve upon other existing core decks for beginner learners of Japanese.
 Manabi is not a simple repackage of the old core 2k/6k decks but rather it makes use of a much wider variety of example sentences, all with audio and furigana, newly re-ordered, that use natural and colloquial language, not available in other core decks.